deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16153/index.md

 > </details>

-> Table 1 presents a comparative analysis of the aggregate performance of various multilingual multimodal LLMs across different benchmarks within the PANGEABENCH evaluation suite.
+> Table 1 presents the overall performance of various multilingual multimodal LLMs on the PANGEABENCH benchmark, highlighting the superior performance of PANGEA-7B compared to other open-source models.

 {{< table-caption >}}